Bitter Arctic outbreak to deliver icy blast to northern U.S., shift southeast

 Temperatures may be a bit tamer in the Mid-Atlantic and New England, but signs point to a continued stormy pattern that could stack up additional snowfall.

-Already the National Weather Service Climate Prediction Center is calling for below-average temperatures over the next two weeks just about everywhere except parts of the Desert Southwest, South Texas and central and southern parts of the Florida Peninsula.
+Already, the National Weather Service Climate Prediction Center is calling for below-average temperatures over the next two weeks just about everywhere except parts of the desert Southwest, South Texas and central and southern parts of the Florida Peninsula.

 Even most of Alaska is expected to lean cold, except for the Aleutian Chain, with the coldest anomalies likely to be found in Southcentral Alaska.
 That’s particularly striking, since Alaska is one of the fastest-warming inhabited land regions of the world.

-The outbreak of frigid cold will begin to descend out of the Prairie Provinces of Saskatchewan and Manitoba, Canada on Wednesday, an Arctic cold front stretching from the Colorado High Plains north through the Dakotas.
-A 20 degree drop is possible in just three hours’ time; stinging northwesterly winds will pump in icy air with origins in the high Arctic and Siberia.
+The outbreak of frigid cold will begin to descend out of the Canadian prairie provinces of Saskatchewan and Manitoba on Wednesday, an Arctic cold front stretching from the Colorado High Plains north through the Dakotas.
+A 20-degree drop is possible in just three hours’ time; stinging northwesterly winds will pump in icy air with origins in the high Arctic and Siberia.

 In Bismark, N.D., temperatures will tumble throughout the week to a high temperature of minus-2 on Saturday.
 Saturday night is forecast to drop to a bone-chilling minus-16.

-The cold front will plow east across the central U.S. on Thursday, sweeping through the Plains and Upper Midwest while unleashing biting cold in places such as Omaha, Des Moines and Minneapolis.
+The cold front will plow east across the central United States on Thursday, sweeping through the Plains and Upper Midwest while unleashing biting cold in places such as Omaha, Des Moines and Minneapolis.
 Even Dallas could drop from the upper 70s on Thursday to near 40 degrees that night.

 A similar drop of 20 degrees or more can be expected in Oklahoma City and Kansas City.
 By the weekend, lows in the single digits and teens are expected.